charliememory/vatic_scripts/README.md

 # vatic_scripts
-some example scripts to use vatic
+some example scripts and notes for installation and using vatic with tld tracking